 We consider a large set of standard macroeconomic and financial variables X_k .
 We take into account the main risks on financial markets, real estate markets, credit markets and macroeconomic conditions.
-Given the literature on financial crises, the variables we consider (debt, GDP, unemployment, investment, credit, interest rates, monetary aggregates, asset prices, proxy for sentiment, commodity prices, housing prices, external imbalances) are the ones which would have come naturally to the mind of any macroeconomist familiar for example with the important work of Charles Kindleberger on Manias, Panics and Crashes published in 19787; or the work of Hyman Minsky in 19868; or of Carlos Diaz-Alejandro in 19859.
-But really, these same variables would be considered by anyone reading in 1933 in Econometrica the debt-deflation theory of great depressions by Irving Fisher10.
-We do not deny that in the set of the exact measures we use some of
+The variables of our analysis are the ones which would have come naturally to the mind of the reader of Kindleberger (1978)16 or of Minsky (1986)17.
+But really, these same variables would be considered by anyone reading in 1933 in Econometrica the debt-deflation theory of great depressions by Irving Fisher18.
+We do not deny that in the set of the exact measures